kiba/Writings/for_science/chp13_return.md

 Now it felt an overwhelming concern and anxiety that cannot be smothered.

-Suddenly, there was a pew sound, causing it to feel hopes.
+Suddenly, there was a pew sound, causing it to briefly feel a surge of hope.

 But then hope immediately turned to alarm and confusion.
 It didn't panic, for there was no such reactions possible with their physiology.